PennLINC/CuBIDS/docs/installation.rst

 The source code for CuBIDS can be downloaded from the `Github repo`_.

-To install the software, you can either clone the public repository:
+To install the software, you can clone the public repository:

 .. code-block:: console